 In Indianapolis a minimum cumulative GPA of 2.000 is required for the B.S. degrees.
-In addition, a SPEA major GPA of 2.300 must be maintained in order to graduate.
-For students seeking certificates from SPEA, the minimum cumulative GPA requirement is a 2.000 or higher, and for students pursuing a minor the minimum cumulative GPA is a 2.300 or higher in all applicable course work.

-More information on Indianapolis grade polices can be found at http://bulletin.iupui.edu/.
+For students seeking certificates from O'Neill, the minimum cumulative GPA requirement is a 2.000 or higher, and for students pursuing a minor the minimum cumulative GPA is a 2.300 or higher in all applicable course work.
+More information on Indianapolis grade polices can be found at https://bulletins.iu.edu/iupui/2022-2023/schools/oneill-spea/policies/undergraduate.shtml.